 The critical accounting estimates and judgments are described in more detail in Note 2 to the consolidated financial statements.

 Dividends or return of capital proposed by the Board of Directors are not recorded in the financial statements until they have been approved by the shareholders at the Annual General Meeting.

 Treasury shares acquired by the company and the related costs are presented as a deduction of equity.
 Gain or loss on surrender of treasury shares are recorded in reserve for invested unrestricted equity net of tax.

 Basic earnings per share are calculated by dividing the net result attributable to owners of the parent by the weighted share-issue adjusted average number of shares outstanding during the year, excluding shares acquired by the Group and held as treasury shares.

 Glaston’s order book includes the binding undelivered orders of the Group at the end of the reporting period.
 Orders for new machines and machinery upgrades are recognized in the order book only after receiving a binding agreement and either a down payment or a letter of credit.

-Glaston’s orders received include the binding orders received and recognized in the order book during the reporting period as well as net sales of the service business, including net sales of spare parts and tools.
+Glaston’s orders received include the binding orders received and recognized in the order book during the reporting period as well as net sales of the service business, including net sales of spare parts.
 Machine upgrades, which belong to the service business, are included in orders received based on the binding orders received and recognized in the order book during the reporting period.